ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

 Starting November 2015, [Let's Encrypt](letsencrypt.com) will offer free certificates with a command line utility.

+Include intermediary certificates with your certificate, but not the root certificate.

 ## Tuning TLS

 Enable session resumption and false start.

+Optimize TLS record size to avoid overflowing a TCP congestion window ([1](https://youtu.be/fQX2mJ11vCs?t=1834))

+OCSP stapling

+Terminate TLS as close to the user as possible for dynamic requests.
+I.e. use CDNs for dynamic requests?

 ## Force users to connect to your site via HTTPS